Skip to main content

 7. Global Privacy Control

-Tibly honours the Global Privacy Control (GPC) signal as an opt-out of sale/share under CCPA and as an opt-out of analytics and session replay.
-If your browser sends GPC, we treat that as an instruction to disable analytics and session replay for your visit.
+Tibly honours the Global Privacy Control (GPC) signal as an opt-out of sale/share under CCPA and as an opt-out of analytics, session replay, and the marketing-site support chat.
+If your browser sends GPC, neither the Mixpanel SDK nor the Intercom Messenger script is loaded for your visit — no analytics events are sent, no replay is captured, and no mp_* or intercom-* entries are written to your local storage.
 Most major privacy-respecting browsers send GPC by default; in Chrome and Edge, an extension is required.

 8. Changes to this notice